Edward A. Doisy Research Center at Saint Louis University

 The center enables scientists at Saint Louis University to further research discoveries in the areas of cancer, liver disease, cardiovascular disease, aging and brain disease, and vaccine development.

-Clayco served as the construction manager and general contractor for the 206,000-square-foot Edward A. Doisy Research Center at Saint Louis University.
+Clayco served as the design-builder for the 206,000-square-foot Edward A. Doisy Research Center at Saint Louis University.
 The center enables scientists at Saint Louis University to further research discoveries in the areas of cancer, liver disease, cardiovascular disease, aging and brain disease, and vaccine development.
 It also enables Saint Louis University to attract and retain the brightest and most promising faculty.
 When built, the research center became the largest building on the Saint Louis University campus and has been referred to as the most significant building project in Saint Louis University’s history.

 The research center is situated on a 9-acre site with elaborate landscaping featuring a stream, Zen garden and fountain.
 The project’s contemporary design includes exterior steel, brick and 48,000-square-feet of glass that allows natural light to flood the interior.
 The project marked the University’s most ambitious effort to integrate environmental awareness and initiatives into a new facility.
 Among the building’s numerous sustainable elements are a green roof, energy-efficient heating and cooling systems, recycled steel, concrete and floor finishes, materials from rapidly renewable sources such as bamboo and cork, as well as recycling 79 percent of all construction waste.
 The design-build project was completed in just 522 working days.